gitter-badger/centos7_simple_kickstart/README.md

 <li>This method currently lacks end-to-end validation of the RPM GPG signatures.
 (Work In Progress)</li>

-<li>You will need to manually add your SSH public key in the ~/build/centos7_simple_kickstart/scripts/c7*cfg files so that you may SSH as the Ansible user (ohadmin).</li>
+<li>You will need to manually add your SSH public key in the ~/build/centos7_simple_kickstart/scripts/c7*cfg files so that you may SSH as the Automation user (ohadmin).</li>

 <li>There is currently a bit of customization in the kickstart files.
-Much of this will be moved into Ansible as this document and repo evolve to include managing these hosts with Ansible.</li>
+Much of this will be moved into automation as this document and repo evolve to include managing these hosts with automation and orchestration services.</li>

 <li>I renice this script to avoid blocking any work you are doing.
 This means if your laptop is under a heavy load, this kickstart build process may go very slow by design.</li>

 <li>Since we are not using Vagrant, you would have to script startup/shutdown yourself.<br /><br />

 <b>Examples:</b><br /><br />
 <code>PATH=${PATH}:/Applications/VirtualBox.app/Contents/MacOS;export PATH</code><br /><br />
 Clean / Graceful Power Off:<br />